NatureScot: Enjoying the outdoors

 NatureScot is responsible for promoting public access and enjoyment of the outdoors.
 It created and updates the Scottish Outdoor Access Code, which provides detailed guidance on the exercise of the ancient tradition of universal access to land in Scotland, which was formally codified by the Land Reform (Scotland) Act 2003.
 It also hosts the National Access Forum, which brings together all bodies with an interest in land access issues.

 NatureScot also support the management of the three regional parks.
 It acts as the "custodian" of Scotland's Great Trails, maintaining the official list and providing some finance and publicity to the trails, although responsibility for creating and maintaining each route lies with the local authorities through which a route passes.

 Governance

 NatureScot is governed by its board.
-As of August 2022, the board is made up of twelve members and is chaired by Mike Cantlay.
-Board members are appointed by Scottish Government ministers for an initial term of 4 years and normally serve a maximum of two terms.
+As of August 2022, the board is made up of twelve members and is chaired by Prof Colin Galbraith.
+Board members are appointed by Scottish Government ministers for an initial term of four years and normally serve a maximum of two terms.
 The primary roles of the board are to determine the objectives, strategies and policies of NatureScot in respect to its statutory obligations and guidance from the Scottish Government.
 Meetings of the NatureScot Board are open to the public to attend as observers.

 Day-to-day operations are led by the Senior Leadership Team, consisting of a chief executive, who is appointed by the board, and a number of directors and deputy directors.
 As of April 2025 the Senior Leadership Team comprised: